-Other faithfulness metrics for LLM attributions include: Area Over the Perturbation Curve (AOPC) \cite{samek2016evaluating}, which averages the change in model output probability across multiple perturbations to assess attribution quality; RemOve And Retrain (ROAR) \cite{hooker2019benchmark}, which evaluates by retraining the model after masking highly attributed features and measuring the performance drop; FaithScore \cite{jing2024faithscore}, which quantifies factual consistency in model-generated rationales; Ragas \cite{es2024ragas}, which measures how grounded outputs are in retrieved contexts (RAG).

 Other evaluation metrics, such as FaithScore \citep{jing2024faithscore} and Ragas \citep{es2024ragas}, target factuality or RAG grounding rather than token-level attribution faithfulness.
 Our $\pi$-Soft-NC/NS metrics build on these faithfulness evaluations by introducing a normalization for expected information loss, ensuring fairer comparisons across attribution methods that generate score distributions with different characteristics, particularly in autoregressive LLM contexts.
 This control also makes the resulting $\pi$-curves more interpretable: they reveal whether an attribution method captures compact sufficient evidence or broad comprehensiveness-oriented evidence.